When you should get your flu, MMR and pregnancy vaccinations if you’re also getting your COVID-19 vaccine and which vaccines are most important.

 If you’re getting the flu vaccine

 If you’re pregnant you can get the influenza (flu) vaccine at any stage of your pregnancy.
-If possible, get this either two weeks before your first dose of COVID-19 vaccine, or two weeks after your second dose.
+You can get this before, after or at the same time as your COVID-19 vaccine.

 You can get the flu vaccine at the same time as your whooping cough vaccine.